DataIntellectTech/q-REST/README.md

     basic.authentication.password=pass

 These value are provided within the header of the request, it is strongly recommended to invoke your own security if you use the project.

-#### EndPoints
+## EndPoints

-The kdb-rest-service provides two endpoints:executeFunction and executeQuery.
+The kdb-rest-service provides two endpoints: executeFunction and executeQuery.

 ##### ExecuteFunction Request
 The executeFunction provides a means to call a predefined function and pass parameters to the kdb instance.
-For example this is the format of a request call a function called plus which passes two arguments labelled "xarg" and "yarg" with values 96.3 and 9.7:
+For example this is the format of a request calling a function called plus which passes two arguments labelled "xarg" and "yarg" with values 96.3 and 9.7:

 e.g. FunctionRequest